The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 BORDERLINE PERSONALITY DISORDER

-= BPD (Borderline Personality Disorder) (counts among affective disorders)
+= BPD (Borderline Personality Disorder) (counts as affective disorders)

 - Unusual behaviors and feelings

-- Rigid inappropriate reactions in personal & social situations
+- Rigid inappropriate reactions in personal & social living conditions

 - Instability in social relationships, in self-image (tendency to self-endangering behavior) and mood (strong emotional outbursts)